I learnt the art of drowning at the delicate age of ten,

 Following the astrologer (soothsayer) who sits on a paternal throne,

-cursing every woman who dare lifts her veil,
+cursing every woman who dares lifts her veil,

 bellowing about how his ever-loving God would descend from heaven and bring them to book.